Ketupat-Development-Studios/hashbrown/README.md

 ###Messes with browser password autofill

-Browser will unwittingly save your hashed password and fill it in for you the next time, so mellon will helpfully rehash it for you and you won't be able to login.
+Browser will unwittingly save your hashed password and fill it in for you the next time, so hashbrown will helpfully rehash it for you and you won't be able to login.

 **Current fix:** Turn off browser saving of passwords.
 If you use mellon, you'll have significantly fewer passwords to remember anyway.